Lyes Houri

-Lyes Hafid Houri (لياس حوري; born 19 January 1996) is a French professional footballer who plays as a midfielder for Nemzeti Bajnokság I club Fehérvár.
+Lyes Hafid Houri (لياس حوري; born 19 January 1996) is a French professional footballer who plays as a midfielder for Liga I club Universitatea Craiova.

-Internationally, he represented France at several youth levels.

 Club career

 Houri is a youth exponent from Valenciennes FC.
 He made his Ligue 2 debut on 1 August 2014 against Gazélec Ajaccio in a 0–2 away defeat.

 He joined Ligue 1 club SC Bastia in February 2015, on a 3.5-year contract.
 After lacking first-team playing time, he was loaned in February 2016 to third-division team ASM Belfort.
 He was once again loaned the following season to Eredivisie team Roda JC Kerkrade.

 International career

 Born in France to an Algerian mother and Moroccan father, Houri is eligible for all three national teams.
 He represented the former country at youth level, earning caps for the under-16, under-17 and under-18 sides.